Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Silver Spray Falls, also known as Hidden Falls, is also in Layton, NJ.
 These elegant Falls are located not too far from Buttermilk Falls in the same Delaware Water Gap Recreation Area.
 Unlike Buttermilk Falls, Silver Spray is more of a hidden gem.

 You’re going to have to travel a little way in from the road to find this beautiful waterfall.
 Though there aren’t many signs for the falls, many have had success by using their GPS.
-Even though it takes a little searching, the result is well worth the effort!
+Although it takes a little extra searching, the view is well worth the effort!

 Paterson Great Falls